nick-leland/pyradiomics/docs/faq.rst

 Which python versions is PyRadiomics compatible with?
 #####################################################

-PyRadiomics is compatible with python 3.
-Python 2 support was dropped in PyRadiomics version 3.0, though compatibility code was retained.
-However, the automated testing only uses python versions 3.5, 3.6 and 3.7 (64 bits architecture).
-Python < 2.6 is not supported.
-Other python versions may be compatible with PyRadiomics, but this is not actively tested and therefore not guaranteed to work.
-Pre-built wheels are only available for the tested versions of python (3.5, 3.6 and 3.7)
+PyRadiomics targets modern, 64-bit CPython releases.
+Python 2 support was dropped in PyRadiomics version 3.0, and the current release cycle officially supports Python >= 3.9.
+Continuous integration (and our pre-built wheels) cover CPython 3.9 through 3.13 across Linux, Windows and macOS, including Python 3.12.
+Other Python versions may work but are not part of the automated test matrix, so they are not guaranteed to function.

 A new version of PyRadiomics is available!
 Where can I find out what changed?
 #############################################################################